Code of Procedure for Appeals to a College Appeals Committee

 27.6.1 When a hearing is required, the Committee shall meet within 20 working days of receipt of the letter of appeal.
 Where this is not possible the student should be informed as soon as possible within the 20 day period and be given the reason(s) for the delay.

 i) request reports and information including information relating to the manner in which the decision appealed against was reached;

 ii) request the attendance of any person or persons whose presence is necessary for the hearing of the appeal;

 iii) provide the student (or their representative), normally 10 working days in advance of the hearing, with a copy of all papers which will be before the Committee and the names of those persons who will be in attendance.
-The papers will normally be sent by Recorded Delivery/University Courier or may at the student's request be collected in person.
+The papers will normally be sent by email unless other means are requested by the student;

 iv) notify the student (or their representative) no less than five working days prior to the hearing of the date, time and location of the hearing and the names of the members of the Committee who will consider the case.

 27.7.1 Where the student is prevented from attending by ill health, the hearing shall normally be deferred on submission of medical evidence.
 If the student does not attend on the date appointed and no notification of the absence has been received, if the Convener is satisfied that the student has received due notice of the hearing, the Committee may proceed to deal with the case and to reach a decision in the student’s absence.

 27.7.2 The student shall have the right to be accompanied, assisted or represented at the hearing by one of the following: a parent or guardian; a fellow student or other friend; an Adviser from the Students' Representative Council Advice Centre; a member of University staff, or any other person.
 Where the student seeks to have two individuals in attendance, one shall attend as an observer only.